google/dawn/docs/tint/origin-trial-changes.md

 * The `external_texture` overload of `textureSampleLevel()` has been deprecated.
 Use `textureSampleBaseClampToEdge()` instead. [tint:1671](crbug.com/tint/1671)

+### Fixes

+* Constant evaluation of type conversions where the value exceeds the limits of the target type have been fixed. [tint:1707](crbug.com/tint/1707)

 ## Changes for M107

 ### New features